Frequently asked questions

 Queries And Complaints

 A DEA will be required to handle any queries or complaints relating to energy assessments they have conducted and EPCs they have lodged.
-DEAs will have their own complaints procedure in place and this should be provided to the complainant on receipt of any complaint.
+DEAs will have their own complaints procedure in place (here) and this should be provided to the complainant on receipt of any complaint.

 If the DEA is unable to resolve the issue in a satisfactory manner, Elmhurst Energy can help mediate between the two parties.
 You can find further information on this process by visiting Elmhurst's complaints resolution page: